mmoldsvor/HomeAutomation/README.md

 REST API
 ===
+Devices
+===

 **List Devices**
 ----
 Returns json data for every device in the network

 ### Request